NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location |  SMSQ/E v2.98+                                                    |
 +----------+-------------------------------------------------------------------+

 This command allows you to redefine the eight colours used by the Extended Colour Drivers to display COLOUR\_QL.
-A valid window channel must be open, default #1 (or #0 on a SBASIC with only #0 open), although one may also be supplied as #ch. start is the number of the first colour to change, followed by each of the new colours described in 24 Bit Colour Mode.
+A valid window channel must be open, default #1 (or #0 on a SBASIC with only #0 open), although one may also be supplied as #ch.

+Start is the number of the first colour to change, followed by each of the new colours described in 24 Bit Colour Mode.
 On hardware with a true palette map (most PCs), this command will affect all programs, including information already